jhanschoo/writerite-frontend-react/README.md

 ## Setting up development

 1. `git clone` this repository
-2. Ensure that the following envvars are set (`.env` file supported)
+2. Ensure that the following envvars are set (`.env` files are supported)
    * `REACT_APP_GOOGLE_OAUTH2_CLIENT_ID` Client ID to the OAuth2 service of a GCS project.
    * `REACT_APP_FB_APP_ID` ID of a FB app.
    * `REACT_APP_GRAPHQL_HTTP` HTTP GraphQL endpoint of the backend.